batatnight/BigO_Doc/README.md

 # BigO_Doc
-This is the repository for the documentation of BigO
+This is the repository for the documentation of BigO.
+Test.